 For the precision profile, the conformance requirements might be looser (unless there is a sufficient sample size for each subgroup).
 In the CT Volumetry Profile, RC must be < 21% for each size subgroup in order for this conformance requirement to be met.

-Bias:
+2.2 Bias Assessment Procedure

 The following procedures are recommended for assessing the bias.